FoxGeoff/TourManagement/ReadME.md

 1. #2 Get Cert from code: certicate.pem and privatekey.key
 1. #3 ng serve --ssl 1 -o --ssl-key privatekey.key --ssl-cert certificate.pem

-*Note: SSL self signed cert works in Chrome, not Edge or Firefox* *Use MMC plugin to install cert on computer and user account.*
+*Note: SSL self signed cert works in Chrome, not Edge or Firefox.*
+* Use MMC plugin to install cert on computer and user account.*

 1. #4 Setthe defaults of the serve command (angular-cli.json)
 ```
    },
   "defaults": {
     "styleExt": "css",
     "serve": {